 The Right Program Can Lead You to Fluency Faster

 You need the right mindset to learn a language.
 Without your inner voice pushing you forward and cheering you on, you will fail.
 You need to remember why you are learning a foreign language in the first place.
 This will push you through the more difficult times.

 Most importantly, you need the proper resources.
-If you want to learn German, for instance, then you need to find the best German language program for you.
+You need to find the best language learning methods and programs that work.
 Pick materials aimed to support your interests and develop fluency.
 And continue to seek out other strategies designed to promote success.
 By adopting more skills like these in your efforts to learn your target language, you’ll be able to make regular progress to your language goals.